 "It's one thing to catch off the JUGS all the time, but then that's not the same as coming out of an out route, or coming back on a curl or catching contested balls," Agholor said.
 "So you catch from quarterback some, you can from the JUGS some, and you just train game-like situations, because that's the most important thing."

 Which brings us back to the whiteboard in his locker, which currently spotlights a quote from Hall of Fame running back Curtis Martin.
-Agholor had the chance to pick Martin's brain at a mutual friend's wedding during the offseason, and said the Patriots and Jets shared some good advice.
+Agholor had the chance to pick Martin's brain at a mutual friend's wedding during the offseason and said the former Patriots and Jets running back shared some good advice.

 "On here it says, ‘When change is necessary, not to change is destructive,'" Agholor said.
 "You just have to remind yourself that if you tell yourself that you're fine, you could hurt yourself.
 Obviously, things aren't going well for a reason, so you have to find change."